KuzminKirill/Site-visit-counter-project/README.md

 ## What can be done in addition?

 1. Add getting list of countries from external source to validate real countries
+2. Move code from controller to service
+3. Add different type of data storage (redis will be bottleneck because it's single thread way of work).
+It’s worth taking some kind of database that will be fast to write and only then calculate the amount for the period in the background; here some kind of timeseries DB like clickhouse or postgres timescaledb would be more suitable.
+4. At least - update redis config in case of RDB settings
+5. We can use other way to contain statistic - one key - one county.
+But getting sum by using "keys", will be not the best operation in terms of performance.